sbelharbi/learning-class-invariant-features/README.md

-### Neural Networks Regularization Through Class-wise Invariant Representation Learning .
+### Neural Networks Regularization Through Class-wise Invariant Representation Learning.

-This repository contains the code of the paper `Neural Networks Regularization Through Class-wise Invariant Representation Learning .
+This repository contains the code of the paper `Neural Networks Regularization Through Class-wise Invariant Representation Learning.
 S.Belharbi, C.Chatelain, R.Hérault, S.Adam.
 2017.`[ArXiv](https://arxiv.org/abs/1709.01867).

 *Please cite this paper if you use the code in this repository as part of a published research project.*